langchain4j/langchain4j/docs/docs/integrations/embedding-stores/couchbase.md

 }
 ```

-These embeddings are generated with a selected by developers LLM and resulting vector values are model-specific.
+These embeddings are generated with a selected by developers embedding model and resulting vector values are model-specific.

 ## Storing Embeddings in Couchbase
 Generated with a language model embeddings can be stored in couchbase using the `add` method an instance of `CouchbaseEmbeddingStore`